kumarrk21/S1BarCodeScanner/README.md

 11. Now go to Setup->Administer->Security Controls->Remote site settings->New Remote site.
 Add an entry for "https://login.salesforce.com" (https://test.salesforce.com for sandbox)
 12. Then go to Setup->Build->Develop->Custom metadata types->S1JWTAuth->ManageS1JWTAuth.
 Cick 'New'
 13. Add an entry with label as below
-Label: Barcode Scanner
+* Label: Barcode Scanner
-S1JWTAuth Name = Barcode_Scanner
+* S1JWTAuth Name = Barcode_Scanner
-Consumer key = Key from step 7
+* Consumer key = Key from step 7
-Certificate Name = Certificate name from step 2
+* Certificate Name = Certificate name from step 2
 14. Add a custom quick action to Accounts of type 'Lightning Component'.
 Choose the component 'c:S1BarcodeScanner'
 15. Place this custom quick action in pagelayout (under Salesforce1 panel)
 16. Download this QR code app from app store "https://itunes.apple.com/us/app/qr-code-reader-by-scan/id698925807" (Check google play store for Android version)
 17. Launch the Salesforce1 app, tap on an account, tap on the quick action you create above, this should open up the scan app, scan a barcode and once done, will launch a VF page in Safari, create an asset record for the account and navigate you back to Salesforce1 to edit the created asset record.

+Note: This project uses the free version of Scan app, however, for production code, you may want to invest in a commercially available barcode scanner app that allows URL deeplinking.

 <a href="https://githubsfdeploy.herokuapp.com?">
   <img alt="Deploy to Salesforce"